tardisx/netgiv/README.md

 It uses a familiar unix pipeline paradigm, so files can be moved between machines as part of a pipeline, obviating the need for dealing with temporary files.

 `netgiv` automatically detects "copy" (stdin is a pipe) or "paste" (stdout is a pipe) modes, allowing intuitive use like:

-    host-A$ pg_dumpall | netgiv
+    hostA$ pg_dumpall | netgiv

-    host-B$ netgiv | psql restoredb
+    hostB$ netgiv | psql restoredb

 Note that since netgiv uses a persistent server, there is no need to setup both ends of the pipeline in advance (compared to netcat or similar tools).

-All data is encrypted in flight (though not in the temporary files on the server).
-Access to the server is granted by an authentication token (preshared key) of your choice.
+All data is encrypted in flight (though not in the temporary files on the server) Access to the server is granted by an authentication token (preshared key) of your choice.

 ## Install